agargaro/three.ez/README.md

 ### Smart Rendering

-The smart rendering mode can be activated to render a frame only when necessary, optimizing performance and reducing unnecessary computational overhead.
+Smart rendering allows a frame to render only when it is needed, which is particularly useful when using mostly static scenes, optimizing performance and reducing unnecessary computational overhead.

+It is based on a `Scene` property called `needsRender`, which is changed automatically when there is a change in position, scale, rotation, visiblity, focus, removal or addition of object3D.
+It is also possible to change it manually, in cases where changes are not automatically identified.

 ### Simplified Multiple Rendering